 Typically, the first thing people think of, in terms of puppy training, is commands like ‘sit’ and ‘drop’.
-In reality, any dog that’s still under the age of 10 can learn obedience commands very quickly, so there is actually no rush.
+In reality, any dog under the age of 10 can learn obedience commands quickly, so there is actually no rush.
 Instead of focusing on how to teach your puppy, you will do yourself a grand favour by focusing on how to raise your puppy.

 There are a few things that are essential to get right from Day no 1.
 Use this as a check list and as your guarantee of getting off to a good start.